varoonsahgal/tf-azure-workshop/module-1/README.md

 **Option 1**

-Login via the Azure CLI:
+Login via the Azure CLI (should be installed already):

 ```sh
 az login